 Step 6 ) Once the backup file has been uploaded, click on RESTORE button.
 The restoration of your site will begin.
 Once the restore has completed and if nothing has gone wrong you will see a message saying completed.

-Q1 ) When I try make a restore I get an error message “Could not run restore script, AUTH_KEY missing or invalid!”.
+Q1 ) When I try to restore a site I get the following error message “Could not run restore script, AUTH_KEY missing or invalid!”.
 How do I fix this issue?

 Answer: (Answer provided by Liuta Ovidiu in the forum) Make sure the restore script you are using is downloaded from the same location you attempting the restore, usually each backup location creates it’s own AUTH_KEY which is copied inside the restore script at the moment of download, if that changed maybe, try and re-download the restore script and try again